What is a constellation, exactly?

 Southern Ancient Constellations

-Very few constellations entirely below the celestial Equator have been known since Antiquity.
-Greeks and Romans werent' able to see the deepest portion of the Southern Sky: so, most southern constellations were invented in the Modern era.
+Very few constellations entirely below the celestial Equator have been known since antiquity.
+Greeks and Romans weren't able to see the deepest portion of the southern sky (although thanks to precession they saw a bit more of some parts, and a bit less of others): so, most southern constellations were invented in the modern era.
 But there are also exceptions.
 We've already seen five of them (Canis Major, Libra, Scorpius, Sagittarius & Capricornus); the others are listed below.

 Alpha Centauri deserves a special mention.
 It can be renamed the "star of the records": it's definitively the closest star to our Sun (just 4.4 light-years from us); it's the third most luminous star in the firmament after Sirius and Canopus (see below).
 And is also the most Sun-like among all the 1° magnitude stars: only a bit bigger and with about the same external temperature of "our" own Star.
 In short, it's basically another Sun.
 But wait: Alpha Centauri is actually a triple star.
 The Sun's "twin" is Alpha Centauri A, and is only the biggest member of its system: the second member, Alpha Centauri B, is also yellow but much smaller than the Sun.
 The third member is even less conspicuous: Proxima Centauri, a "red dwarf" similar to the Barnard's Star and invisible to a naked eye like the latter.
 Proxima means "the near one" in Latin; indeed, THIS has been the real closest star to us. note At least, since it was discovered; the three stars actually turn around each other changing periodically their position in the space.
 One day, the Proxima will be less-close to us than Alpha Centauri A and/or Alpha Centauri B. It was formerly believed that only solitary stars like the Sun or the Barnard's Star can develop a true planetary system, but just recently one was spotted in close orbit around Alpha Centauri B, and astronomers predict that others could exist in further orbits.